-On stage, Mr. Lo Bianco won an Obie Award for Best Actor in Jonathan Reynolds’s Yanks-3, Detroit-0, Top of the 7th Off-Broadway.
+On stage, Mr. Lo Bianco won an Obie Award for Best Actor in Jason Miller’s Yanks-3, Detroit-0, Top of the 7th Off-Broadway.
 Following his memorable performance as Eddie in Arthur Miller’s A View from the Bridge on Broadway, he was nominated for the Tony Award for Best Actor, and won the Outer Critics Circle Award.
 He also won a New York Area Television Academy Award and daytime Emmy for Hizzoner!
 The Life of Fiorello La Guardia.

 On screen, Mr. Lo Bianco regularly portrays tough-guy, blue-collar roles on both sides of the law as policemen, mobsters, and crime bosses.
 As a former Golden Gloves boxer, Brooklyn-born New Yorker, and Italian-American, Mr. Lo Bianco has relished these opportunities to bring colorful life to all types in film and television.